-Out from the quiet orchards of Romeo, Michigan (a rural town 40 miles north of Detroit), Libby DeCamp has spent an adolescence in close companionship with bodies of music and literature, among hinterlands of horses and history.
-Driven by a will to connect on a raw, human level, Libby makes folk and roots-steeped music with a lyrical edge, and delivers with a honeyed vocal closeness that reaches listeners of all kinds.
-The soundscape is captivating; innocently dark and laced with western, blues, ragtime, and early rock and roll muses.
-Born from fervent ties to both Old America and New America, DeCamp’s writing carries an unflinching intention to reflect the times with a poetic lens- from the seismic social and political turns, down to the resulting close-to-heart emotional nuance.
+Out from the quiet orchards of rural Michigan with a nomadic itch, Libby DeCamp has spent an adolescence in close companionship with bodies of music and literature of conscious yesteryear, among hinterlands of horses and history.
+Driven by a will to connect on a raw, human level, Libby makes lyrically-edged folk and roots-steeped music with a bewitching sense of urgency, and delivers with a honeyed vocal closeness that reaches listeners of all kinds.
+The soundscape is captivating- dark, visceral, and laced with western, blues, ragtime, and early rock and roll muses.
+Born from fervent ties to both "The Old , Weird America" and perhaps the "New, Weird America" and the collective voices that have sung their truths through the ages, DeCamp’s writing carries an unflinching intention to reflect the times and sing the humanity within them.